 We do accept freelance submissions, giving priority to stories written by those affiliated with the EFCA.
-Please note our writing guidelines first, and follow the instructions there.
-Those guidelines also include information about book-review opportunities.
+Please note our Writer's Guidelines first, and follow the instructions there.
+Those guidelines also include information about book review opportunities.

 What is the blog’s comments policy?

 We welcome relevant, useful, and thought-provoking comments and questions that create space for constructive dialogue.
 Comments that are inflammatory or off topic may not be published.
 All comments require moderator approval before being published.

 To Submit Articles or Inquire